...

 Reagent CalibrationEach reagent batch is internally produced and validated to match reference methods and maintain continuity with previous lots.

-Automated Self-CheckAt every startup the system verifies stored calibration parameters and performance conditions, alerting the user to any deviation.
-Ensures ongoing reliability.
+Automatic verification of analytical reliabilityAt each startup, the system checks the stored calibration parameters and performance conditions, alerting the user to any deviations in order to ensure consistent reliability.

 Optional Fine TuningUsers can align system outputs with alternative analytical methods or historical datasets.
 Useful for method transition, research or long-term data continuity.

-Use Cases for Fine TuningAlignment with legacy instruments, maintaining data continuity in food and beverage production, supporting method validation with techniques like HPLC or titration.
+Use Cases for Fine TuningAlignment with previous instruments, maintenance of data continuity in food and beverage production, and support for method integration with techniques such as HPLC or titration.

-BenefitsSimplified workflows, no routine calibration, high reliability, customizable accuracy, versatile application range and reduced operational costs.
+BenefitsSimplified workflows, no routine calibration, high reliability, customizable alignment with reference methods and historical data, a versatile range of applications, and reduced operating costs.

-Overall ConclusionCDR systems deliver precise and consistent results with minimal intervention, while offering flexibility when specific calibration alignment is required.
+Overall ConclusionCDR systems deliver precise and consistent results without any intervention, while also offering flexibility when specific calibration alignment is required.

 ArticleData image